All Episodes

 This is fabulous stuff.

-It's it's uh th this is clearly his issue.
+This is clearly his issue.

-And that we not shy from it because other issues may have disappointed us, because this is a uh a crucial one, a very important one, as he's laid out.
+But it is important and it is crucial that when we support the president, we do so unabashedly and that we not shy from it because other issues may have disappointed us because this is a crucial one, a very important one as he's laid out.

 And it just takes it right to the left.

-This is exactly the left for the last six months has been mounting its effort to get us out of Iraq, get us out of the war on terror.
+This is exactly, the left for the last six months has been mounting its effort to get us out of Iraq, get us out of the war on terror.

-The anti-war movement is demanding an anti-war candidate from the Democratic Party, and the President just took it right to him, and this is exactly the kind of thing I like, and this is what I mean.
+The anti-war movement is demanding an anti-war candidate from the Democratic Party, and the president just took it right to him.

 Just take it right to him.

-And where today, might I ask, is Mother Sheehan.
+And where today, might I ask, is Mother Sheehan?

 She went back home, folks.